We use necessary cookies to make our website work. We'd also like to use optional cookies to understand how you use it, and to help us improve it.

 • Have either Aviation Medicine or Flying Experience, in one of the following:

-• Hold a Diploma or a Master’s in Aviation Medicine (Kings College London/ University of Otago).
+• Attended and completed the full course and obtained a Diploma or a Master’s in Aviation Medicine (Kings College/University of Otago).

-• Have one year full-time (or part-time equivalent) of Aviation Medicine practice for example, care of aircrew/ATCOs, air ambulance work.
+• Have at least one year full-time (or part-time equivalent) of Aviation Medicine practice for example, care of aircrew/ATCOs, air ambulance work.

 • Have completed the UK CAA Approved Introduction to Multi-crew Jet Operations (IMJO) Course.

-• Have Completed the course and gained a pass in final exams for either:
+• Have attended and completed the full course and gained a pass in final exams for either:

-• UK CAA Approved Basic Course in Aviation Medicine (BCAM), or
+• UK CAA Approved Basic Course in Aviation Medicine (BCAM) (King’s College or UK Military Aviation Medical Examiner (MAME) Course), or

 • A Diploma or Master’s in Aviation Medicine (Kings College London/University of Otago).

-After you have met all of the above criteria and an AME Application and AME Facilities Form has been assessed as acceptable by us, the final stage is to complete 5 days of Mandatory Training at a UK Aeromedical Centre before an AME Approval can be granted.
-Before you arrange this training, a confirmatory letter from the CAA will be required by the UK Aeromedical Centre (AeMC).
-All AeMCs charge for Mandatory Training and you should contact each centre directly for their fees.
+After meeting all the criteria and an AME Application and AME Facilities Form has been assessed as acceptable by the CAA, 5 days of CAA Approved Mandatory Training is required at a UK Aeromedical Centre.
+Before arranging this training, a confirmatory letter from the CAA will be required by the UK Aeromedical Centre.
+All Aeromedical Centres charge for Mandatory Training and you should contact each centre directly for their fees.

 Charges payable